Geethen/geeforec.github.io/content/post/practical-4.md

 The first four datasets imported correspond to those already available within GEE and are the country boundaries, protected area boundaries, long-term rainfall data, and the long-term MODIS EVI data respectively.
 Below we describe how to import a dataset available locally into GEE.
 You can download and save the required Braulio Carillo boundary on your local hard drive from [here](https://drive.google.com/file/d/1omD5vPk4LMQSnC2BHJCg6GlnmpzBsFQG/view?usp=sharing).

 ## ![](/images/prac4_f1.png)
+**Figure 1:** The spatial distribution of forest change between 2000-2005 within Costa Rica with forest cover gain (green), loss (red) and forest cover that remained unchanged (no change, grey).
+To display the actual area coverage (sqkm), refer to the pie chart within the GEE console.

 ***